English

 Writing can be seen in all areas of provision in Reception class.
 The children are encouraged to write independently at every opportunity.

-KEY STAGE 1 AND KEY STAGE 2
+WRITING IN KEY STAGE 1 AND KEY STAGE 2

 At Raynville, we used a text-based approach to stimulate children’s ideas and imagination to help them become successful writers.
 Our discrete teaching of grammar and explicit teaching of speaking and listening helps children to be equipped with the tools to write effective pieces of writing, engaging a range of audiences, and writing for a range of purposes.
 As part of the writing process, children use visual stimuli, drama activities and create story maps/emotions graphs to help them understand the way in which writers create mood and feeling through a text.